gamemann/Discord-Global-Chat/README.md

 # Discord Global Chat
 ## Description
 A Discord bot that allows for global chat between Discord servers in certain channels.
+Used for the Unnamed Discord community brand.

 ## Requirements
 The Discord.py [package](https://pypi.org/project/discord.py/) is required in order to use this bot.
 You may install this via the following command.